|

 etc.) here.

-- For the delivery of the 2nd phase use the turnin program:
+- For the delivery of the project use the turnin program:

 - turnin deliverables@mye004 <your-project>.zip, where your-project is a zip file of your Eclipse refactored project.